Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

-For crystalline TI with spin-1/2 fermions, all possible root phases on different blocks are summarized as: \begin{enumerate}[1.] \item 2D block $\sigma_1$: Chern insulator and Kitaev's $E_8$ state; \item 2D block $\sigma_2$: Chern insulator, Kitaev's $E_8$ state and 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phases; \item 0D block $\mu$: 0D modes characterizing eigenvalues $-1$ of two generators of the $C_{2h}$ group, with different $U^f(1)$ charge which should be even. \end{enumerate} All 2D block-states on $\sigma_1$ are obstructed because all of them are chiral, and 3D bubble equivalence on $\lambda$ can change the layers of decorated chiral phases on 2D blocks $\sigma_2$.
-Hence the corresponding classification is $\mathbb{Z}_8\times\mathbb{Z}_2^3$, with the following root phases: \begin{enumerate}[1.] \item Monolayer Chern insulator on each $\sigma_2$ ($\mathbb{Z}_2$); \item 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phase on each $\sigma_2$ ($\mathbb{Z}_4$); \item Monolayer Kitaev's $E_8$ state on each $\sigma_2$ ($\mathbb{Z}_2$); \item 0D mode characterizing eigenvalues $-1$ of the two generators of $C_{2h}$ symmetry ($\mathbb{Z}_2^2$). \end{enumerate} And there is a nontrivial extension between first two root phases.
+For crystalline TI with spin-1/2 fermions, all possible root phases on different blocks are summarized as: \begin{enumerate}[1.] \item 2D block $\sigma_1$: Chern insulator and Kitaev's $E_8$ state; \item 2D block $\sigma_2$: Chern insulator, Kitaev's $E_8$ state and 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phases; \item 0D block $\mu$: 0D modes characterizing eigenvalues $-1$ of two generators of the $C_{2h}$ group, with different $U^f(1)$ charge. \end{enumerate} All 2D block states on $\sigma_1$ are obstructed because all of them are chiral, and 3D bubble equivalence on $\lambda$ can change the layers of decorated chiral phases on 2D blocks $\sigma_2$.
+Hence the corresponding classification is $\mathbb{Z}_8\times\mathbb{Z}_4\times\mathbb{Z}_2$, with the following root phases: \begin{enumerate}[1.] \item Monolayer Chern insulator on each $\sigma_2$ ($\mathbb{Z}_2$); \item 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phase on each $\sigma_2$ ($\mathbb{Z}_4$); \item Monolayer Kitaev's $E_8$ state on each $\sigma_2$ ($\mathbb{Z}_2$); \item 0D fermionic mode with odd $U^f(1)$ charge on each $\mu$ ($\mathbb{Z}_2$, characterizing the parity of $U^f(1)$ charge); \item Eigenvalues $-1$ of rotation or reflection ($\mathbb{Z}_2$). \end{enumerate} There is a nontrivial extension between the first two root phases.
 The HO topological surface theories are identical to the systems with spinless fermions.